listguy/pre-course-2021-final-boilerplate/README.md

 ![delete button](./src/images-and-videos/delete-button.PNG)

-after you clicked on the delete button you will need to confirm your delete action.
+After you clicked on the delete button you will need to confirm your delete action.

 2. Edit button next to each list item:

 ![edit button](./src/images-and-videos/edit-button.PNG)

-once you click on the edit button the text inside the item can be changed, just *double click* the text and change it. the pencil icon will be changed to a check mark just like so :
+Once you click on the edit button the text inside the item can be changed, just *double click* the text and change it.
+Upon clicking the pencil icon will be changed to a check mark just like so :

 ![check mark](./src/images-and-videos/done.PNG)

-by clicking the check mark you will confirm your edit.
+By clicking the check mark you will confirm your edit.
 The list will then be updated in jsonbin.io and the local storage.

-3. Empty todos : once clicked the list will be emptied.
+3. Empty todos : Once clicked the list will be emptied.

-4. Dark mode: on the upper right of the screen you can see the selection between the regular mode which is shown above and the dark mode which can be easier on your eyes :) it looks like this :
+4. Dark mode: On the upper right of the screen you can see the selection between the regular mode which is shown above and the dark mode which can be easier on your eyes :) it looks like so :

 ![dark mode](./src/images-and-videos/dark-theme.PNG)